Gurbanguly Berdimuhamedow: Political rise

-He was appointed to the government as Minister of Health in 1997, and he was additionally appointed as Deputy Chairman of the Cabinet of Ministers (also referred to as Deputy Prime Minister, despite the lack of a Prime Ministerial post in Turkmenistan), a post akin to that of a Vice-President, in 2001.
+He was appointed to the government as Minister of Health in 1997.
+In 2001 he was appointed as one of several deputy chairmen of the Cabinet of Ministers (also referred to as Deputy Prime Minister, despite the lack of a Prime Ministerial post in Turkmenistan), in this case responsible for health, science, education, and sports.
 In April 2004, Nyýazow suspended Berdimuhamedow's salary for three months because healthcare workers were not being paid.

 The Health Ministry was responsible for carrying out Nyýazow's order to close all hospitals outside of the national and provincial capitals in 2005.

 President of Turkmenistan (2006–2022)

 Following Nyýazow's death in December 2006, the State Security Council of Turkmenistan appointed Berdimuhamedow acting president.
-The Council stated in its announcement that Öwezgeldi Ataýew, who, as the Chairman of the Assembly of Turkmenistan was to have become the acting president, was not appointed "in view of the fact that the prosecutor-general had instituted criminal proceedings against him".
+The council stated in its announcement that Öwezgeldi Ataýew, who, as the chairman of the Assembly of Turkmenistan was to have become the acting president, was not appointed "in view of the fact that the prosecutor-general had instituted criminal proceedings against him".

 Article 60 of the Turkmen Constitution stipulated that the acting president "may not stand for election to the Presidency", which would have barred Berdimuhamedow from running in the 2007 presidential elections.
 However, on 24 December 2006, the People's Council voted to remove this provision, making him eligible for the election as one of the six chosen candidates, all members of the Democratic Party of Turkmenistan.
-Berdimuhamedov was supported by the political elite, and the official results showed him as winning 89% of the vote.
+Berdimuhamedow was supported by the political elite, and the official results showed him as winning 89% of the vote.
 Berdimuhamedow's appointment as interim president and subsequent run for president, however, violated the constitution.

-In his first presidential trip abroad, Berdimuhamedov visited Saudi Arabia in mid-April 2007.
+In his first presidential trip abroad, Berdimuhamedow visited Saudi Arabia in mid-April 2007.
 There he performed the Umrah pilgrimage and met with King Abdullah.
 He then visited Russia and President Vladimir Putin at the end of the same month.

 After taking office, Berdimuhamedow reversed several of Nyýazow's more eccentric policies.
 Internet cafés offering free and uncensored web access opened in Ashgabat, compulsory education was extended from nine to ten years and classes in sports and foreign languages were re-introduced into the curriculum, and the government announced plans to open several specialised schools for the arts.
 He called for reform of education, health care and pension systems, and government officials of non-Turkmen ethnic origin who had been sacked by Nyýazow were allowed to return to work.
 He also restored the pensions of 100,000 elderly people whose pensions Nyýazow had slashed in the face of an unspecified budget crisis.
 Later on, he reopened the Turkmen Academy of Sciences, which had been closed by Nyýazow.